philzook58/philzook58.github.io/_posts/2019-10-14-functors-and-vectors.markdown

 Containers that are basically big product types are also known as representable, Naperian, or logarithmic.
-Representable places emphasis on the isomorphism between such a container type and the type `(->) i` which by the algebra of types correspond is isomorphic to $latex a^i$ (i copies of a).
+Representable places emphasis on the isomorphism between such a container type and the type `(->) i` which by the algebra of types correspond is isomorphic to $ a^i$ (i copies of a).
 They are called Naperian/Logarithmic because there is a relationship similar to exponentiation between the index type `a` and the container type `f`.
 If you take the `Product f g`, this container is indexed by (a + b) = `Either a b`.  `Compose f g` is indexed by the product `(a,b)`. `(f r) ~ r^a` The arrow type is written as an exponential `b^a` because if you have finite enumerable types `a` and `b`, that is the number of possible tabulations available for `f`.
 The Sum of two representable functors is no longer representable.
 Regular logarithms of sums Log(f + g) do not have good identities associated with them.